 Is Blockholder Diversity Detrimental?

-We find that diversity among large blockholders is detrimental to firm performance.
-Specifically, we show that lagged disclosure, on exogenous predetermined dates, revealing an increase in block diversity, is followed by a negative market reaction.
-Similarly, an unexpected decrease in block diversity, due to an individual’s death or retirement, or to the 2003 mutual fund scandal, is followed by an increase in firm performance.
-Overall, firms held by a heterogeneous blockholder base consistently perform worse than firms held by homogeneous blockholders.
-Disagreement among shareholders (e.g., as reflected in shareholder votes) increases when the blockholder base is diverse.
+We find that blockholder diversity, i.e., the firm shareholder base including several different types of blocks, is detrimental to firm performance.
+We show that lagged disclosure, on exogenous predetermined dates, that reveals an increase in block diversity is followed by a negative market reaction.
+Firms held by heterogeneous blockholders consistently perform worse than firms held by homogeneous blockholders.
+Block diversity is particularly detrimental when uncertainty is high.
+Disagreement among shareholders (e.g., as reflected in the frequency of lawsuits being filed) increases when the blockholder base is diverse.
+We make our blockholder dataset public for the benefit of other researchers.

 Keywords: Blockholders, Blocks, Block diversity, Financial performance, Lawsuits, Shareholder Votes